skysheng7/Maternal-Health-Risk-Classifier/CONTRIBUTING.md

 #### Docker Setup

+For more information about the project dependencies and environment, see [README.md](README.md).
 If you are using Windows or Mac, make sure Docker Desktop is running.

 Start the Docker container by running: